-The Trust will endeavour to ensure that parents understand the responsibilities placed on the trusts' staff for safeguarding children.
+The school will endeavour to ensure that parents understand the responsibilities placed on the school staff for safeguarding children.

-Where reasonably possible schools should hold more than one emergency contact number for each pupil and student.
-(DfE 2022) pg.
+Where reasonably possible schools and colleges should hold more than one emergency contact number for each pupil and student.
+KCSiE (DfE 2022) pg.
 28.